 Are you in the process of developing a medical device vulnerable to cybersecurity threats?
 Do you manufacture such an approved medical device?
-Cybersecurity is critical regardless of where you are in the product development lifecycle and we can help ensure that your device is as secure as possible, meeting all FDA recommendations.
+Cybersecurity is critical regardless of where you are in the product development life cycle.
+We can help ensure that your device is as secure as possible and meets all FDA recommendations such as appropriate cybersecurity risk management documentation and labeling, plans for continuing support, and interoperability considerations.
 To learn more about our services and how we can help safeguard your medical device against possible security threats, contact us today.

 Your Business has Complex Challenges.
 ProPharma Group has Exceptional Solutions.

 We partner with pharmaceutical, biotechnology, and medical device clients to tackle complex challenges.
 Contact us to learn how our experienced team can help ensure regulatory and development success throughout the product lifecycle.